Pregnancy Smoothies Recipe: Top 10 to Boost Your Prenatal Glow

 Nuts and seeds are excellent additions to smoothies.
 They are loaded with omega-3 fatty acids, vitamins, minerals, protein and lots of fiber.

 Nuts are great additions to smoothies and can be added in their whole form, nut butters, or even powdered.
-Powdered peanut butter is a great addition to smoothies because it is lower in fat (and cheaper!) than regular peanut butter.
+Powdered peanut butter is also a great addition because it is lower in fat (and cheaper!) than the regular one.

 As for seeds, my favorites are flax, chia, and sunflower seeds.
 I always grind my flax and soak my chia seeds overnight before adding them to smoothies.